morustree/Field-Station-ESP32-S3/VIRTCON_OVERVIEW.md

 ### Theoretical Foundation and Architecture Inspired by DS-STAR

-The capacity of language models to perform structured analyses and rigorous diagnostics is grounded in research from Google Research, such as the **[DS-STAR](Data Science Agent via Iterative Planning and Verification)** study (a data science agent that automates statistical analyses).
+The capacity of language models to perform structured analyses and rigorous diagnostics is grounded in research from Google Research, such as the **[DS-STAR](https://research.google/pubs/ds-star-data-science-agent-via-iterative-planning-and-verification/)** (a data science agent that automates statistical analyses).
 Google's study demonstrates that DS-STAR's iterative architecture drastically increases accuracy in table analysis (CSV, JSON) and time series, as the agent prevents numerical hallucinations or premature diagnostics from passing without quantitative validation.

 Virtcon uses Gemini Pro and applies the architectural principles of DS-STAR: